RupeshMce/PythonProcessAutomation/README.md

 Hi,

-  I deveploed this tools to imitate human interaction with machines.
+  I developed this tools to imitate human interaction with machines.
 There are many tools in real world to do the same , but it an opensource and it is not OS dependent.
 It will run in any OS which supports Python.

   It is a **lightweight** and customizable tool ,so you can use it in any kind of lower-end machines to high-end GPU's.